-The Freshman Leadership Program (FLP) is a nationally-recognized living and learning community on Creighton University’s campus.
-Accepting 60 first year students, FLP strives to provide opportunities for students to develop their own leadership styles.
-The members of the program are given sophomore mentors with whom they attend weekly seminars and service to explore the different pillars of leadership.
-Additionally, the members of the program work on two major community activism projects, attend a ropes course and retreat, and complete a final portfolio project to show the growth they have made throughout the year.
-FLP provides an environment based off of three pillars: community, development, and character.
-With these pillars, FLP empowers students to take the first step towards leadership on campus.
+Freshman Leadership Program (FLP) is a nationally-recognized living and learning community.
+Accepting 60 first-year students, FLP provides opportunities for students to develop their own leadership styles.
+The members of the program are given sophomore mentors with whom they attend weekly seminars and service projects to explore the pillars of leadership.
+The members of the program also work on two major community activism projects, attend a ropes course and retreat, and complete a portfolio project.

 The Freshman Leadership Program strives to cultivate leadership and self-development through a living-learning community.
 Freshmen are empowered through their community to become ethical citizen-scholars through engagement in community service, leadership seminars, peer mentoring, and academic coursework.
 These experiential activities enable the individual members to become leaders for and with others.

-The learning objectives are based on based of the following three pillars of FLP: community, development, and character.
+The learning objectives are based on the three pillars of FLP: